bparanj/crystal/electronics/experiments/queue/current-source-paradox.md

    - Connect the 100 μF capacitor in parallel with the LED and resistor.
    - Observe the instability in current delivery as the capacitor charges, causing flickering or dimming of the LED.

-3. Explanation:
-   - The power supply (current source) initially struggles to maintain a steady current because the capacitor resists changes in voltage, drawing variable current while charging.
+ The power supply (current source) initially struggles to maintain a steady current because the capacitor resists changes in voltage, drawing variable current while charging.
 This shows the current source acting poorly with a capacitive load.

 ### Experiment 2: Bad Current Source Acting as a Good One

-#### Objective:

 To show that an unregulated, simple resistor-based current source can act as a stable current source for low-power LEDs.